midas-network/flu-scenario-modeling-hub/model-output/README.md

 <ins>If the model has more than one of the above categories (ie age and  partial immunity)</ins>

-$S0$needs to be calculated successively for each subcategory to arrive at an overall S0.
+$S0$ needs to be calculated successively for each subcategory to arrive at an overall S0.